A Horrific Act in Marriage Can Be A Gift In Getting Over A Divorce

 Another example of a gift someone got right before her divorce: Someone I know was married to a drug addict.
 The night before she was moving out of their home, he came home very drugged up.
 Until that night, she had been unsure of whether or not she was doing the right thing.

-Sometimes it is very difficult to see painful, scary or horrific acts in marriage as gifts: as fate that is brought to move the person along to a better place.
+Sometimes it is very difficult to realize that these gifts are not bad things, but rather they are signs that divorcing is the better option.
 It’s almost as if someone is banging you over the head with a heavy object to wake you up.
-The blow hurts, but now you are awake.
+The blow hurts, but now you are awake and you have reassurance that your decision was the right one.

 So, if you are having a hard time getting over a divorce , see if you can remember a couple gifts your ex gave you.
 Forcing oneself to stare at the truth isn’t always easy, but I bet it will help you immensely.